GMRT-AusSeabed

 The Response

-The GMRT-AusSeabed platform will provide seamless, high-quality elevation and bathymetry data to the consistent standards required for oceanographic models and predictions, accelerating research by reducing manual effort, avoiding duplication and removing the barrier of specialised skills needed for accurate bathymetry data.
+The GMRT-AusSeabed platform provides seamless, high-quality elevation and bathymetry data to the consistent standards required for oceanographic models and predictions, accelerating research by reducing manual effort, avoiding duplication and removing the barrier of specialised skills needed for accurate bathymetry data.

 The outputs, suitable for high-performance computing or desktop environments, ensure the service is scalable and accessible to the wider research community while the consistency, resolution, and processing capability delivered by this platform improve the accuracy, validity and reliability of modelling.

-GMRT-AusSeabed will integrate with the AusSeabed Data Hub, a cloud-hosted federated platform for open seabed mapping data.
-This integration will leverage off an already established platform to amplify the benefits to Australian marine science and the broader community.
+GMRT-AusSeabed integrates with the AusSeabed Marine Data Portal, a cloud-hosted federated platform for open seabed mapping data.
+This integration leverages off an already established platform to amplify the benefits to Australian marine science and the broader community.

-• User needs analysis – A series of surveys and workshops led by the Bureau of Meteorology and Geoscience Australia will engage the ocean and coastal modelling community from universities, public and private sectors to ensure the solutions are fit-for-purpose.
+A series of surveys and workshops led by the Bureau of Meteorology and Geoscience Australia engaged the ocean and coastal modelling community from universities, public and private sectors to ensure the solutions are fit-for-purpose.

-• Global Multi-Resolution Topography (GMRT) synthesis platform – Geoscience Australia and Lamont Doherty Earth Observation (LDEO) will adopt and enhance the GMRT synthesis platform, which enables users to generate custom maps and grids from a compilation dataset, and run hydrodynamic models in high performance computing environments (AWS/NCI).
+Geoscience Australia and Lamont Doherty Earth Observation (LDEO) adopted and enhanced the GMRT synthesis platform, which enables users to generate custom maps and grids from a compilation dataset, and run hydrodynamic models in high performance computing environments (AWS/NCI).

 Who Will Benefit